emqx/emqx-docs/en_US/access-control/authz/mongodb.md

 # Integrate with MongoDB

-This authorizer implements authorization checks through matching pubublish/subscription requests against lists of rules stored in the MongoDB database.
+This authorizer implements authorization checks by matching publish/subscribe requests against lists of rules stored in the MongoDB database.

 ::: tip Tip